ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## ECN Considerations

-If a client or IP proxy with a connection containing an IP Proxying request stream disables congestion control, it MUST NOT signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that outer connection.
+If a client or IP proxy with a connection containing an IP Proxying request stream disables congestion control, it cannot signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that outer connection.
 That is, the QUIC sender MUST mark all IP headers with the Not-ECT codepoint for QUIC packets which are outside of congestion control.
 The endpoint can still report